meichthys/foss_photo_libraries/readme.md

 # Free and OpenSource Photo Libraries

 There are many great free and open-source alternatives to paid photo libraries.
-This project aims to track and compare the feature set between the many different options.
+This project aims to track and compare the feature set between the many different options with a focus on 'Gratis' (free as in free beer) open source photo libraries.
+'Libre' (free as in free speech) projects are also welcome, but will likely need to be submitted via a pull request since the time in testing each different project is significant.

 ## Comparison